neuman8/OpenCovid/README.md

 # OpenCovid
- Sample app to access api.covid19.api.com
+ App to access api.covid19api.com and provide your stats based on your location.